KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 You can use a ``KeyboardDictationService`` to dictate from a keyboard extension, where microphone access is *not* available.
 The service should open the app and perform dictation, write the text to shared storage then return to the keyboard extension and wrap up.

-This can be tricky to set up, but KeyboardKit Pro's ``StandardKeyboardDictationService`` lets you do it in a few simple steps.
+This can be tricky to set up, but KeyboardKit Pro lets you do it in a few simple steps.

 ## 👑 Pro features